Call for Submissions

 What Counts as Fibre Art?

-We have exhibited a huge variety of techniques and media including sculpture, installation, earth works, paper work, quilting, weaving, conceptual work, hooking, knitting, embroidery, lace making, crocheting, felting, coiling, mixed media, soft sculpture, wearable art, basketry, recycling materials.
+We have exhibited a huge variety of techniques and media including: sculpture, installation, quilting, weaving and tapestry, hooking, knitting, installations, embroidery, lace making, crochet, felting, coiling, beading, thread painting, mixed media, soft sculpture, wearable art, basketry, sprang, paper-cut, recycled materials, fibre collage, assemblage, organic materials, stitch-relief, quilling and works using paper – the paper must hand-made or have been stitched or manipulated in some way.

 We would probably not include works on paper that are essentially drawing or painting, unless the paper itself is somehow being manipulated or it depicts a fibre effect.
-If you are unsure if your work counts as ‘fibre or textile art’ please contact the Festival Chair: Dawne Rudman.
+If you are unsure if your work counts as ‘fibre or textile art’ before working on your submission please contact the Festival Chair: Dawne Rudman.

 Installation shots from the 2016 exhibition: Late in the Season and 2014 exhibition: Solo Shows and Installations.